AiSatan/RoslynAnalyzer.UnityECS/ReadMe.md

 - Enforce explicit read-only parameters for `SystemAPI.GetComponentLookup` calls
 - Warn about modifications to read-only component copies that won't be persisted
+- Enforce 'in' or 'ref' parameters in Execute methods for IJobEntity
+- Enforce entity removal for components implementing `IEntityMustBeRemoved`
+- Enforce component removal for components implementing `IComponentMustBeRemoved`

 ## Installation